Dungan Revolt (1862–1877): Anachronisms

 The ethnic group now known as Uyghur people was not known by that name before the 20th century.
 In prior times, the Uyghurs of the Tarim Basin were known as "Turki".
 Uyghur immigrants from the Tarim Basin to Ili were called "Taranchi".
 The modern name "Uyghur" was assigned to this ethnic group by the Soviet Union in 1921 at a conference in Tashkent, with the name "Uyghur" being derived from the old Uyghur Khaganate.
 As a result, sources from the period of the Dungan Revolt make no mention of Uyghurs.

 Although "Hui" was (and can still be) a Chinese name broadly referring to Muslim people, the term refers specifically to the community of Chinese-speaking Muslims in China, who share many cultural similarities with the Han.
 Europeans commonly referred to these people as "Dungan" or "Tungan" during the Dungan Revolt.

-The people referred to as "Andijanis" or "Kokandis" include the subjects of the Kokand Khanate—Uzbeks, Sarts, Southern Kyrgyzes, Ferghana Kipchaks and Tajiks.
+The people referred to as "Andijanis" or "Kokandis" include the subjects of the Kokand Khanate—Uzbeks, Sarts, Southern Kyrgyz, Ferghana Kipchaks and Tajiks.
 The Kokand army was predominantly formed from Uzbeks and the nomadic Kyrgyz and Kipchaks.